-When a decision has been made to hold negotiations, then the relevant commercial and shop workers' union and employers' organisation shall be notified.
-Both parties - the employees and the management of the company - shall have the right to seek advice from the parties to this agreement.
-The parties may, jointly or separately, decide to call in representatives of the parties to this agreement for advice on the negotiations as soon the decision has been made to hold negotiations.
+Both parties, employees and company representatives, are entitled to seek advice from the parties to the agreement.
+The parties may, jointly or separately, decide to call in representatives of the parties to this Agreement for advice on the negotiations as soon the decision has been made to hold negotiations.

-5.3.
+5.5.
 Representatives of the employees - representation in negotiations

 Trade union shop stewards shall represent employees in negotiations with the managers of the company.
-A shop steward may have an additional 2-5 persons elected, depending on the number of employees, to sit in the negotiating committee, and together they shall form a joint negotiating committee.
+The representative of the union in question has full rights to participate in the negotiating committee.
+A shop steward may have an additional two to five persons elected, depending on the number of employees, to sit in the negotiating committee, and together they shall form a joint negotiating committee.